SBelkaid/Python4Linguist/README.md

 You will need to have installed the pykml library for python.
 Usually just by running`pip install --user pykml` should be enough for installing pykml.

+You will need to have installed the numpy library for python.
+Usually just by running`pip install --user numpy` should be enough for installing numpy.

 You will need to have installed the nltk library for python nltk.org.
-Best thing to do is install Anaconda https://www.continuum.io/downloads, contains more usefull stuff.
+Best thing to do is install Anaconda https://www.continuum.io/downloads, contains more usefull modules, such as numpy and pandas.

 Usage
 -----